awsdocs/elb-network-load-balancers-user-guide/doc_source/network-load-balancers.md

 **To add Availability Zones using the AWS CLI**
 Use the [set\-subnets](https://docs.aws.amazon.com/cli/latest/reference/elbv2/set-subnets.html) command\.

-### Cross\-Zone Load Balancing<a name="cross-zone-load-balancing"></a>
+### Cross\-zone load balancing<a name="cross-zone-load-balancing"></a>

 By default, each load balancer node distributes traffic across the registered targets in its Availability Zone only\.
 If you enable cross\-zone load balancing, each load balancer node distributes traffic across the registered targets in all enabled Availability Zones\.
-For more information, see [Cross\-Zone Load Balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html#cross-zone-load-balancing) in the *Elastic Load Balancing User Guide*\.
+For more information, see [Cross\-zone load balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html#cross-zone-load-balancing) in the *Elastic Load Balancing User Guide*\.

 **To enable cross\-zone load balancing using the console**